Mammals

 - Ryukyu Spiny Rat (Amami-togenezumi)

-(*) (also called Amami Spinous
+(*) ______ AM (has also been called the Amami Spinous

-(only on Amami Island, endangered)
+Mouse) (endemic to Japan, only on Amami Island, endangered)

 Tokudaia osimensis

-- Muennink's Spiny Rat (endemic to Japan)
+- Muennink's Spiny Rat

-______ OK (only on Okinawa, critically endangered)
+______ OK (endemic to Japan; only on Okinawa, critically endangered)

 Tokudaia muenninki